 - 26 November 2015: The Federal Supreme Court holds in BGE 142 II 35 that the Agreement with the EU on the Free Movement of Persons takes precedence over any federal acts implementing Art.
 121a Cst. - December 2016: The Federal Assembly implements Art.
-121a Cst. in a way that is compatible with the Free Movement Agreement (priority treatment for jobseekers who are registered with employment centres) - 27 September 2020: The people and the cantons reject the popular initiative "for restrained immigration", which demanded the termination of the Free Movement Agreement
+121a Cst. in a way that is compatible with the Agreement on the Free Movement of Persons with the EU (priority treatment for jobseekers who are registered with employment centres) - 27 September 2020: The people and the cantons rejected the popular initiative "for restrained immigration", which demanded the termination of the Agreement on the Free Movement of Persons with the FU